 It is the study of factors that change and impact the size and genetic composition of the population of organisms.
 Ecologists are interested in fluctuations in the size of a population, growth of a population and any other interactions with the population.

 In biology, a population can be defined as a set of individuals of same species living in a given place at a given time.
 Births and immigration are the main factors that increase the population and death and emigration are the main factors that decrease population.
 Population ecology examines population distribution and density.
 Population density is the number of individuals in a given volume or area.
 This helps in determining whether particular species is in endanger or its number is to be controlled and resources to be replenished.

 Organismal ecology is the study of individual organisms behavior, morphology, physiology etc. in response to environmental challenges.
 It looks at how individual organisms interact with biotic and abiotic components.
 Ecologists research how organisms are adapted to these nonliving and living components of their surroundings.
-Individual species are related to various adaptations like behavioral adaptation, physiological adaptation, and morphological adaptation.
+Individual species are related to various adaptations like physiological adaptation, morphological adaptation, and behavioral adaptation.